jakobib/diniagkim2017/slides.md

 * Repeat *Mix'n'match* "sync" operation before starting to work manually
     * often, people are adding data at fast rate!
-* Repeat bulk adding of missing identifiers to make use of identifiers added meanwhile
+* Repeat bulk adding of missing identifiers to make use of complementing identifiers added meanwhile

 ---